-Our Chelsea Primary School values are Responsibility, Respect, Resilience and Relationships.
-These values apply to students, staff and members of the school community and place an emphasis on shared responsibility.
+Our Chelsea Primary School values are Respect, Responsibility, Relationships and Resilience.
+These values apply to students, staff and members of our school community and place an emphasis on shared responsibility.
 Each term we focus on a school value and how it can be demonstrated at school, home, interacting with friends and in the community.